abhishekprajapatt/Shorten/README.md

-# Shorten - URL Shortener
+# Shorten - A high-performance URL shortener

-Shorten is a powerful URL shortener that allows users to create branded, trackable, and reliable short links.
-It provides analytics to track engagement and performance.
+Shorten is a high-performance URL shortener that generates 8-bit short links with fast redirection, analytics, and custom alias support.

 ## Features